uhppoted/uhppoted-wiegand/README.md

 # uhppoted-wiegand

-`uhppoted-wiegand` implements a _Raspberry Pi Pico_ reader/emulator for a Wiegand-26 interface.
+`uhppoted-wiegand` implements a reader/emulator for a Wiegand-26 interface, based on the RaspberryPi RP2040, for:

-Utility project to emulate a Wiegand reader/writer for:
 - development, testing and debugging
 - interfacing non-standard and off-brand readers and keypads to the UHPPOTE L0x access controllers